Kathryn Wylde

-Kathryn Wylde (born June 22, 1946) is an American executive and President and CEO of the non-profit organization Partnership for New York since 2011.
+Kathryn Wylde (born June 22, 1946) is an American executive and the former president and CEO of the non-profit organization Partnership for New York since 2011.

 In a late 2020 interview, she described herself as "the lone defender of the billionaires at this point".
 Pro Publica reported in 2018 that Wylde’s salary exceeded $1.1 million, which would make her among the highest paid non-profit executives in the State of New York.

 Biography

 Wylde was born on June 22, 1946, in Madison, Wisconsin.
+She earned her bachelor's from St. Olaf College in 1968.
 Prior to becoming the leader of the Partnership, Wylde was the founding CEO of both the Partnership's housing and investment fund affiliates.
 She serves on a number of boards and advisory groups, such as the New York City Economic Development Corporation, the Fund for Public Schools, the conservative Manhattan Institute, Sponsors for Educational Opportunity, and the Governor's NYC Regional Economic Development Council.
 Wylde has also served as director of the Federal Reserve Bank of New York.
 In 2018, City and State magazine considered her to be the third most important person in New York City and State, after Michael Bloomberg and Stephen M. Ross.
 Crains New York Business listed her among the 50 most powerful women in New York City in 2017.
 Her Sunday routine was profiled in 2011 by The New York Times.

+In 2025, New York Mayor-elect Zohran Mamdani nominated Wylde to his transition committee "Committee on Economic Development & Workforce Development".